Skilled workers from abroad

 Worldwide deployment

-Our subcontractors are used to working at locations worldwide in the shortest possible time
+Our subcontractors are accustomed to working at locations worldwide on short notice

 Industries